 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-The Parties to the Nauru Agreement have an observer on-board every one of their licenced purse-seine fishing vessels in PNA waters.
+The member states of the Parties to the Nauru Agreement have an observer on board every one of their licenced purse-seine fishing vessels in PNA waters.
 Observers are independent monitors of what happens at sea, and an important tool in keeping a watch on compliance with PNA conservation and management rules.

-The third arrangement for implementing the Agreement states that all foreign purse seine vessels need to carry an observer at all times to monitor compliance with catch retention and FAD closure.
+The third arrangement for implementing the agreement states that all foreign purse-seine vessels must carry an observer at all times to monitor compliance with rules on catch retention and FAD closure.

-The Article of the Federated States of Micronesia Arrangement (Article 17) makes provision for all national fishing vessels fishing in each other’s waters to carry an observer.
+Article 17 of the Federated States of Micronesia Arrangement for Regional Fisheries Access makes provision for all national fishing vessels fishing in each other’s waters to carry an observer.
 This scheme is administered by the Regional Observer Agency.

 When fishing on the high seas, vessels are also required to have an observer on board.